How to Make Thanksgiving Gravy Without Turkey Drippings

 Soy sauce and miso paste bring some umami to this vegan gravy.
 You can easily make this sauce a little heftier with some butter instead of margarine, and some extra seasoning.
 Home cook karadegi says, "I added about 1/2 teaspoon poultry seasoning and it was 5-star!
 Everyone loved it, and it will be my gravy standard from now on!"

-This recipe is a little more involved than the others, but is definitely worth the work.
+Roasted turkey wings supplies the unmistakable flavor for this top-rated recipe.
+It's a little more involved than the others, but is definitely worth the work.
 If you can't get turkey wings, many of our home cooks use chicken wings or chicken thighs instead.
 KXR173 raves, "This recipe is a life saver on Thanksgiving day.
 The gravy is DELICIOUS and it takes all the guesswork out of making gravy on the big day.
 You can make it long ahead of time and heat it in a crock pot all day or stove-top.
-No one will ever guess it isn't pan roasted that day."
+No one will ever guess it isn't pan-roasted that day."
+To add even more flavor, skim the fat off the pan drippings from your Thanksgiving turkey and whisk the remaining liquid into the gravy.

 Certain store-bought ingredients can add flavor fast.
 Here are some of our favorite ingredients that add a little something extra.